Latent Space Smoothing for Individually Fair Representations: High-Dimensional Individually Fair Representations

-with $\lambda_1$ and $\lambda_2$ being hyperparameters balancing the adversarial and contrastive loss with the classification loss.
-Trading off fairness and accuracy, viewed as a multi-objective optimization problem, is an active area of research.
-Here we follow prior work~\cite{ruoss2020learning,madras2018learning} and use linear weighting, but we remark that other schemes are also possible.
+Trading off fairness, accuracy, and transferability is a multi-objective optimization problem, an active area of research.
+Here, we follow~\cite{madras2018learning,ruoss2020learning} and use a linear scalarization scheme, with the hyperparameters $\lambda_1$, $\lambda_2$ and $\lambda_3$ balancing the three losses, but our method is also compatible with other schemes~\cite{lin2019pareto,martinez2020minimax,wei2020fairness}.